Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.2164,0.6305,0.07714,0.03119&wID=250&CVT=JPEG)
 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.1101,0.7263,0.08562,0.03706&wID=250&CVT=JPEG)

 Compare the handwriting in lines 373, 376, and 379.
-Compare the 'nx' in coniunx, the 'ix' in nutrix, and the 'nx' in anxia.
+Notice the 'nx' in coniunx, the 'ix' in nutrix, and the 'nx' in anxia.
 The way the 'nx' looks in anxia makes it likely that the coniunx in 373 is misspelled, with the scribe actually writing coniurx in the manuscript.
 Coniunx and nutrix look more similar than coniunx and anxia.

 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.3567,0.6290,0.04599,0.02336&wID=250&CVT=JPEG)